davide77/tadpolesnursery/README.md

 # RUNNING

-Note: You need to have your backend server running.
+Note: You need to have your backend server running§.

 # TO RUN THE APP: